-Academy Trust boards are the accountable bodies in law and as such must act collectively in the best interests of the children, ensuring the good conduct of the school and promoting high standards of educational achievement.
-The three core functions of a governing boards:
+Education Trust boards are accountable bodies in law and as such must act collectively in the best interests of children, ensuring the good conduct of academies and promoting high standards of educational achievement.
+The three core functions of the Board are to:

-- ensuring clarity of vision, ethos and strategic direction;
+- Ensure clarity of vision, ethos and strategic direction;

-- holding executive leaders to account for the educational performance of the organisation and its pupils, and the performance management of staff; and
+- Hold executive leaders to account for the educational performance of the organisation and its pupils, and the performance management of staff;

-- overseeing the financial performance of the organisation and making sure its money is well spent.
+- Oversee the financial performance of the organisation and making sure its money is well spent.

 Richard was brought up on a council estate in Cambridge and educated under the old direct grant system at the Perse School.